 The 4th dimension is tough to describe, but is another direction on the plane, giving the observer the ability to view 3-dimensional objects from various angles.
 Moving on.

-So you might be thinking, “Ok, enough science, genius, how does this tie into writing better sales copy and getting people to sign on the line which is dotted?”
+So you might be thinking, “Ok, enough science, genius, how does this tie into writing a more persuasive sales copy and getting people to sign on the line which is dotted?”

 Seeing Your Business in the 4th Dimension

 It ties in because so many organizations only know how to talk about and demonstrate their services one way, or maybe a handful more.
 And that’s it.
 They’re stuck on a single script or a small set of elevator pitches that passed compliance, cracked up the marketing team, or won some contest.

 How many buyer personas have you developed?
 How many customers with different challenges, experiences, fears, goals, etc., make up your audience?

 Is that number in the thousands?
 Millions?
 Do you think that every single one of them wants the same information, care about the same things, or even understand, internalize, and make decisions the same way?